bustardcelly/blog-to-markdown/blog-posts/2014/01/22/cucumberjs-world/index.md

 We'd see that neither of the _Scenarios_ are entered and we are alerted to an undefined step definition.

 ### Background Step Definition
 I have a tendency to separate my background step definitions from my scenario step definitions - in both separate files and file naming convention.
 In other words, I would not add this step to the _/features/step_definitions/add-item.steps.js_.
 The main reason being that I reuse the same background step definitions across many features.
-As such, I place these steps in a seperate file that is prefixed with __background-__:
+As such, I place these steps in a separate file that is prefixed with __background-__:

 _/features/step_definitions/background-open-application.steps.js_